MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 {% endhighlight %}

 This action is then dispatched to allow the system to react accordingly (for example, updating a counter of the number of comments).
-One interesting property of Redux, is that every action will always go through a component known as the `dispatcher` first.
+One interesting property of Redux is that every action will always go through a component known as the `dispatcher` first.
-This means that we can add a custom hook to the `dispatcher` to monitor all the `actions` going through the system.
-This kind of hooks are known as a [middleware](http://redux.js.org/docs/advanced/Middleware.html).
+This means we can add a custom hook to the `dispatcher` to monitor all the `actions` going through the system.
+These kind of hooks are known as [middleware](http://redux.js.org/docs/advanced/Middleware.html).

 We decided to build a custom `middleware` that will send the `actions` to Application Insights on Azure.
 This would allow for precise usage monitoring of the features.
 You can find the finished and reusable middleware [on GitHub](https://github.com/wbuchwalter/redux-appinsights).

-First we need to create an Application Insights instance on Azure, grab the JavaScript snippet from the portal and add it to our application.
+First we need to create an Application Insights instance on Azure, grab the JavaScript snippet from the portal, and add it to our application.
-Then we plug our custom `middleware` into the application, the only thing left to do is define which `actions` we want to track.
+Then we plug our custom `middleware` into the application.
+After that, the only thing left to do is define which `actions` we want to track.
 We could log every action that occurs, but too much logging is like no logging at all because it becomes harder to find meaningful information (See [Jeff Atwood's post on the subject](https://blog.codinghorror.com/the-problem-with-logging/)).

-To mark an `action` as of interest we simply have to append the object:
+To mark an `action` as of interest, we simply have to append the object:

 {% highlight text %}
 {